MetaBbridge/metabridge-fronted/Readme.md

 ### Concluding Part

 MetaBridge leverages the strengths of Starknet to transform traditional investment processes into a secure, transparent, and milestone-driven ecosystem.
-By providing tokenized equity, AI-driven support, and decentralized governance, MetaBridge empowers entrepreneurs and investors to collaborate effectively, driving growth and innovation in the blockchain-powered economy.
+By providing tokenized equity, AI-driven support, and decentralized governance, MetaBridge empowers entrepreneurs and investors to collaborate effectively, driving growth and innovation in the blockchain-powered economy .